Sashimi sushi

 • Modern Asian

 Akiba is decked out a little like a cabin in the woods by way of a neon Tokyo karaoke bar.
-Pull up a stool to a high table and get snacking, though be mindful that serves aren’t small so you can fill up fast.
+Pull up a stool to a high table and get snacking, though be mindful that servings aren’t small, so you can fill up fast.
 Their dumpling game is on point – shoutout to the Peking duck parcels – and they don’t get lazy on the veggo front, grilling a whole half eggplant with sweet miso and then adding some snap, crackle and pop with pepitas, puffed rice and seaweed.
 Keep the good times rolling with fresh oysters and tartare from the raw bar, Japanese fried chicken, lemon tofu cheesecake and a sake flight.

 Melissa Woodley